Care Home Provision in Southeast Asian Countries: A Systematic Review

 Results

-Of the 35 reviewed studies, sixteen are qualitative in nature, seventeen are quantitative, and two are mixed-method incorporating both qualitative and quantitative aspects.
-The SEA countries covered in the review are Taiwan, Hong Kong, Macau, Malaysia, Singapore, Korea, Philippines, India, and China.
-Findings indicate that both constructed and natural surroundings significantly impact residents' life experiences and overall wellbeing.
-Social aspects, including interactions and relationships within the care settings, appear vital for residents' quality of life.
-It appears that cultural subtleties in the design and usage of these environments highlight how regional differences in perceptions of privacy and dignity greatly affect wellbeing outcomes.
+35 studies reviewed from SEA countries indicate that both constructed and natural surroundings significantly impact residents' life experiences and overall wellbeing.
+Interactions and relationships within the care settings appear vital for residents' quality of life while cultural subtleties in the design and usage of these environments highlight how regional differences in perceptions of privacy and dignity greatly affect wellbeing outcomes.

 Implication and Conclusion

 The review highlights how cultural differences influence the design and use of residential care home environments, with regional variations in concepts of privacy and dignity significantly affect well-being outcomes.
 These distinctions between the SEA model and Western approaches offer deeper insights into the culturally-specific factors contributing to the success of RCHs in SEA.
-Data from other primary stakeholders of healthcare systems will help improve care.
 Gaining such understanding is crucial for formulating care practices that are both culturally attuned and effective, tailored specifically to meet the distinctive needs of diverse older communities living in a RCH in SEA.

 Original languageEnglish